Expired Tea Uses

 Remove New Furniture Odors

-• New furniture often emits a strong paint odor.
-Wash it thoroughly with tea to naturally diminish the paint smell.
+New furniture often emits a strong paint odor.
+Wash the furniture thoroughly with tea to reduce the smell naturally.
+Repeat the process several times to eliminate the odor completely without harming your furniture.

-Gardening: A Natural Fertilizer
+Gardening: Use Tea as a Natural Fertilizer

-• Sprinkle expired tea leaves in your plant pots to boost plant growth, resulting in greener and healthier leaves.
+Sprinkle expired tea leaves in your plant pots to encourage growth and produce greener, healthier leaves.
+The natural fertilizer in tea leaves rivals store-bought options.

 YOU MIGHT ALSO LIKE